Included Free on Every Inspection Certified Master Inspector® Oregon City & Portland Metro

 Hidden Moisture & Water Intrusion

-Real example: A 1990s home in Beaverton showed a distinct cold pattern on the master bathroom wall with zero visible indication on the surface.
-Follow-up investigation found a slow shower valve leak that had been soaking the wall cavity for an estimated two years.
-The repair, addressed before closing, cost $1,800.
-Undiscovered, it would have required full wall demolition and mold remediation.
+Real example: A 1990s home in Beaverton showed a cold spot on the master bathroom wall.
+Nothing visible.
+A slow shower valve leak had been soaking the cavity for about two years.
+Fixed before closing, the repair ran $1,800.
+Missed, it would've meant tearing the wall out and dealing with mold.

 Electrical Hot Spots

-Real example: A mid-century home in Lake Oswego had a Federal Pacific panel that appeared visually unaltered.
-The thermal scan showed two breakers running substantially hotter than the rest — consistent with the documented failure mode of FP Stab-Lok breakers that don't trip under load.
-The finding accelerated the panel replacement negotiation considerably.
+Real example: A mid-century home in Lake Oswego had a Federal Pacific panel that looked clean.
+The camera showed two breakers running way hotter than the rest, which lines up with the known FP Stab-Lok failure pattern where breakers don't trip under load.
+That finding sped up the panel replacement talks fast.

 Missing & Failed Insulation

-Real example: A 1970s home in Oregon City showed significant thermal banding across the north-facing exterior wall of the living room — a classic pattern for settled batt insulation.
-The wall had never been opened since original construction.
-The thermal map gave the buyer a precise picture of what was missing before they decided whether to negotiate or address it post-close.
+Real example: A 1970s home in Oregon City showed clean thermal banding across the north wall of the living room.
+Classic sign of settled batt insulation.
+The wall hadn't been opened since the house was built.
+The thermal map gave the buyer hard data on what was missing before they decided to push back on price or just fix it after moving in.

 Roof Leaks & Attic Moisture

-Real example: A 2002 home in Vancouver, WA showed a subtle thermal anomaly along a ceiling-wall junction in the master bedroom — no visible staining, no indication on disclosure.
-Attic inspection confirmed active roof leak at a valley flashing.
-The seller agreed to full roof replacement as a condition of sale.
+Real example: A 2002 home in Vancouver, WA showed a faint thermal anomaly along a ceiling-wall corner in the master bedroom.
+No stain.
+Nothing on the disclosure.
+Attic check found an active leak at a valley flashing.
+The seller agreed to a full roof replacement as a condition of sale.

 1